 Field Description Use SSC proxy (Optional) If you have set up a proxy for Fortify Software Security Center integrations, you can select this check box to use it for webhooks.
-For information about how to configure a proxy for Fortify Software Security Center integrations, see "Configuring a Proxy for Fortify Software Security Center Integrations" on page 132.
+For information about how to configure a proxy for Fortify Software Security Center integrations, see "Configuring a Proxy for Fortify Software Security Center Integrations" on page 126.
 Content Type Displays the format used for the payload to be delivered.
 Note: For this release, JSON is the only content type supported.
 Secret (Optional) Enter a webhook secret to be used to verify the data integrity and authenticity of POST requests.
-The secret is used to calculate a hash- based message authentication code (HMAC), which is communicated to the payload destination via the "X-SSC-Signature" header.
+The secret is used to calculate a hash-based message authentication code (HMAC), which is communicated to the payload destination via the "X-SSC-Signature" header.
 The code is calculated using the HMAC-SHA256 algorithm.
 The secret is used as a key and the payload body (with HTTP "Date" header value appended) is used as a message.
 The HMAC value is then encoded as a hexadecimal number with the prefix sha256=.
 Which events would you like to trigger this webhook?
-Do one of the following: To have the following events included in the payload, select Send me everything!
+To have the following events included in the payload, select Send me everything!
 (This applies to all current and future events.)
 To include a focused subset of events in the payload, select Let me select individual events, and then, in the Global Events and Application version events lists, (described below) select the check boxes for the events to include in the payload.

 Global events (system-wide)

-Field Description USER_CREATED : A new local user, local group, or LDAP entity was added to Fortify Software Security Center.
-USER_DELETED: A loc Fortify Software Security cal user, local group, or LDAP entity was deleted from v Center. cal user, local group, or LDAP entity was updated.
-JNT_LOCKED: A local user was locked out of Fortify r as a result of too many login attempts with invalid APP_VERSION_CREA TED: A new application version was created in SSC.
-APP_VERSION_DELE Software Security Center TED: An application version was deleted from Fortify r.
-REPORT_GENERATION for viewing and downloa DN_COMPLETE : A new requested report is available d.
-REPORT_GENERATIO DN_REQUESTED: A new report was requested. •• ents (application version-specific) ANALYSIS_RESULT_UPLOAD_COMPLETE_SUCCESS: An uploaded artifact was successfully processed to Fortify Software Security Center, and its data are available.
-ANALYSIS_RESULT_U successfully processed.
-JPLOAD_FAILURE: An uploaded artifact was not ANALYSIS_RESULT_UPLOAD_REQUIRES_APPROVAL: An uploaded scan artifact requires approval before it can be processed.
+USER_CREATED: A new local user, local group, or LDAP entity was added to Fortify Software Security Center.

+Field

+Description

+USER_DELETED: A local user, local group, or LDAP entity was deleted from Fortify Software Security Center.

+USER_UPDATED: A local user, local group, or LDAP entity was updated.

+LOCAL_USER_ACCOUNT_LOCKED: A local user was locked out of Fortify Software Security Center as a result of too many login attempts with invalid credentials.

+APP_VERSION_CREATED: A new application version was created in SSC.

+APP_VERSION_DELETED: An application version was deleted from Fortify Software Security Center.

+REPORT_GENERATION_COMPLETE: A new requested report is available for viewing and download.

+REPORT_GENERATION_REQUESTED: A new report was requested.

+Application Version Events (application version-specific)

+ANALYSIS_RESULT_UPLOAD_COMPLETE_SUCCESS: An uploaded artifact was successfully processed to Fortify Software Security Center, and its data are available.

+ANALYSIS_RESULT_UPLOAD_FAILURE: An uploaded artifact was not successfully processed.

+ANALYSIS_RESULT_UPLOAD_REQUIRES_APPROVAL: An uploaded scan artifact requires approval before it can be processed.

 ANALYSIS_RESULT_INDEXING_COMPLETED: Indexing of data for global searches after Fortify Software Security Center finished processing an uploaded FPR was completed.

 ANALYSIS_RESULT_UPLOAD_APPROVE: An artifact was approved for uploading.
 APP_VERSION_UPDATED: An application version was updated from the APPLICATION PROFILE dialog box.

-Application version events ANALYSIS_RESULT_UPLOAD_COMPLETE_SUCCESS: Analysis results were successfully uploaded.
-ANALYSIS_RESULT_U JPLOAD_FAILURE: An analysis results upload
+Application version events

+ANALYSIS_RESULT_UPLOAD_COMPLETE_SUCCESS: Analysis results were successfully uploaded.

-Field Description failed.
+ANALYSIS_RESULT_UPLOAD_FAILURE: An analysis results upload failed.

 ANALYSIS_RESULT_UPLOAD_REQUIRES_APPROVAL: An analysis upload requires approval.

-ANALYSIS_RESULT_INDEXING_COMPLETED: Indexing of an analysis result was completed.
-ANALYSIS_RESULT_UPLOAD_APPROVED: Analysis upload results were approved.
-APP_VERSION_UPDATED: An application version was updated.
+ANALYSIS_RESULT_INDEXING_COMPLETED: Indexing of an analysis result was

+Field Description AD_APPROVED: Analysis upload results were approved.
+An application version was updated.
 Which application versions would you like to monitor?
 Do one of the following: To monitor all application versions (existing application versions and application versions to be created in the future), select the Monitor All Application Versions option.
 To monitor just a subset of application versions: Select the Select Individual Application Versions option.
 Click ADD.
 In the SELECT APPLICATION VERSION dialog box, from the APPLICATION list, select an application to monitor.
 To select all versions, select the Select All check box.
 Otherwise select the check boxes for the versions.
 Click DONE.
-To add another application version or versions, repeat these steps.
-Active Select this check box to make the webhook active.
+To add another application version or versions, Active repeat these steps.
+Select this check box to make the webhook active.
 To leave the webhook inactive for now, leave the check box cleared.